gyfchong/iron-bootstrap/README.md

 - [Illustrator 960grid](http://960.gs/)

 # Installation
-> Note: requires knowledge/installations of CLI such as Terminal, local PHP/Apache and Git.
+> Note: requires knowledge/installations of CLI such as Terminal, local PHP/Apache, Git and SASS.

 1. Git clone this repo to your desired location.
 2. Make sure you have followed the installation instructions [here](https://github.com/beaucharman/grunt-project-kickstarter).